tiancivalen/tiancivalen.github.io/_pages/about.md

 Short Bio
 ===

 I am **Tianci Zhang (张天慈)**.
 My research interest lies in data-driven optimisation and intelligent vehicles.
 I am currently working at Nanjing Forestry University.
-Before joining NJFU, I studied in Nanjing University of Aeronautics and Astronautics and Queen Mary University of London, and obtained a PhD degree from NUAA in 2018.
+Before joining NJFU, I studied at Nanjing University of Aeronautics and Astronautics and Queen Mary University of London, and obtained a PhD degree from NUAA in 2018.